-Scholarship displacement policies are established individually by each school, and vary widely (more on this below).
-They are also implemented regardless of whether you obtained the scholarship in effort to cover a budget shortfall.
-In other words, if you received your award letter from the college and are hoping to fill a gap between what you can pay and what the college will charge you, scholarship displacement could actually mean the gap is increased if colleges learn that you received a scholarship from elsewhere and reduce your financial aid.
+Scholarship displacement policies are established individually by each school and vary widely (more on this below).
+They are also implemented regardless of whether or not you obtained the scholarship in effort to cover a budget shortfall.
+If you received your award letter from the college and are hoping to fill a gap between what you can pay and what the college will charge you, scholarship displacement could actually mean the gap is increased if colleges learn that you received a scholarship from elsewhere and reduce your financial aid.

 Why is Scholarship Displacement Practiced?

 Schools practice scholarship displacement for two different reasons:

 - To avoid “over-awarding” financial aid - that is, providing financial aid in excess of a student’s financial need, which is defined as the difference between a school’s cost of attendance and the student’s Expected Family Contribution (EFC).
 Schools that repeatedly “over-award” financial aid jeopardize their eligibility to receive federal funding.

 - To attract the largest possible number of qualified candidates: Schools have a limited quantity of financial aid dollars by which they seek to attract the most qualified students.
 By need-based financial aid to students who “need it the most,” schools are attempting to provide access to higher education to the greatest possible number of people, while also attracting the most qualified candidates.

 Every school sets its own policy regarding scholarship displacement.
 However, about 80 percent of colleges practice scholarship displacement by utilizing the following aid reduction sequence: